Shen-Lab/LDM-3DG/README.md

 If you use this code for you research, please cite our paper.

 ```
-@inproceedings{you2023graph,
+@inproceedings{you2024latent,
-  title={Graph Domain Adaptation via Theory-Grounded Spectral Regularization},
+  title={Latent 3D Graph Diffusion},
-  author={You, Yuning and Chen, Tianlong and Wang, Zhangyang and Shen, Yang},
+  author={You, Yuning and Zhou, Ruida and Park, Jiwoong and Xu, Haotian and Tian, Chao and Wang, Zhangyang and Shen, Yang},
   booktitle={International Conference on Learning Representations},
-  year = {2023}
+  year = {2024}
 }
 ```